Configuring LLM(s)#

 πŸ’° Setting Up Cost Tracking#

-You can configure pricing details to track costs:
+You can configure pricing parameters to track costs:

 Setting up LLM cost tracking#